frippz/frippz.se/_posts/2016-02-10-experimenting-with-better-legibility-for-dyslexics.md

 ## Using my own journal as an experiment

 This is precisely why I keep a journal online; doing cool experiments (besides incoherent rambling, of course).
-With a few quick additions to my stylesheet and some quick and dirty hacking with JavaScript, I managed to quickly deploy a solution for my experiment.
+With a few quick additions to my stylesheets and some quick and dirty hacking with JavaScript, I managed to quickly deploy a solution for my experiment.
 As per the article’s suggestion, I wanted to do a few simple things:

 * Decrease line width (i.e. fewer characters per line)
 * Increase letter spacing
 * Increase line height
 * Slightly increased font size

-As one would expect, this wouldn’t require more than a few lines of extra code in the stylesheet.
+As one would expect, this wouldn’t require more than a few lines of extra code in the stylesheets.
 In addition, I also added some JavaScript to enable users to toggle the functionality.

 ### The code